by-jp/www.byjp.me/content/notes/twitter/2819032712/index.md

 - imported
 - from-twitter
 ---
-One week till I leave, still plenty to do\!
+One week till I leave, still plenty to do!